yargs/yargs/docs/api.md

 <a name="parserConfiguration"></a>.parserConfiguration(obj)
 ------------
-`parserConfiguration()` allows you to configure yargs-parser.
+`parserConfiguration()` allows you to configure advanced yargs features.

-An object of options should be passed in.
+`obj` accepts the following configuration options:

 * `sort-commands` when set to `true` (boolean) will sort the commands added, the default is `false`.